c0ruptqq/personal-nextjs/posts/notes/chem/Ionisation.md

 - General increase in first ionisation energies across each period
 - A sharp drop between the ionisation energy of the last element in one period and the first in the next

 However, there are also drops within each period.
 These can be explained by the filling process of orbitals.
-The more _unpaired_ electrons there are in the outer-most orbital in an atom the higher the ionisation energy.
-However when there are two paired electrons the repulsion between them makes it easier to remove one electron.
+The first drop can be explained by the introduction of the p orbital which has a different energy level, thus _shielding_ increases.
+The second drop can be explained by the pairing of electrons in the p orbital, when the fist pair appears the electrons in the pair repel each-other, thus they are easier to separate.

 ![orbiatals](/img/chem/14.png)